Stochastic first-order methods for average-reward Markov decision processes: Actor: Stochastic policy mirror descent for AMDPs

-Nevertheless, all the convergence guarantees in \cite{lan2021policy} failed to decompose the convergence rate into a deterministic error part with linear convergence rate and a stochastic part with sublinear convergence rate, which motivates us to derive the following theorem. \begin{theorem} Assume that $\omega>0$.
-If $K$ is fixed and $\varsigma_k\leq \varsigma$, $\sigma_t\leq \sigma$ for any $0\leq k\leq K$, set
+In view of Lemma~\ref{lemma:iterative} and its analog (Lemma 13 in \cite{lan2021policy}), it can be easily proved that Theorem 5 and 6 in \cite{lan2021policy} still holds by replacing $f(\cdot)$ with $\rho(\cdot)/(1-\Gamma)$ and $\gamma$ with $\Gamma$.
+Similarly, the convergence guarantees for deterministic PMD in \cite{lan2021policy} can also be extended to AMDPs.
+Nevertheless, all the convergence guarantees in \cite{lan2021policy} failed to decompose the convergence rate into a deterministic error part with linear convergence rate and a stochastic error part with $\mathcal{O}(1/K)$ convergence rate, which motivates us to derive the following theorem. \begin{theorem} Suppose $\omega >0$, and Assumption~\ref{assump_rho_0} and Assumption~\ref{assump_critic_error} hold.
+If $K$ is fixed and for any $0\leq k\leq K$, set

 then